Phase Noise in RF and Microwave Amplifiers: Phase Noise Mechanisms

 The above holds in the linear region of the amplifier.
 If the amplifier is operated in large-signal regime, where it is nonlinear or saturated, $F$ may increase \cite{Cibiel2004mtt-Si-transistors, Ivanov2000uffc}.

 At low frequencies, the amplifier phase noise is of the $1/f$ type, which currently referred to as flicker.
 Near-dc flicker noise takes place at the microscopic scale \cite{Hooge69pla,McWhorter1957ssf}, for little or no correlation is expected between different region of the device.
-This is supported by the fact that the probability density function is normal, which originates from the central-limit theorem in the presence of a large population of independent phenomena.
-Understanding phase flickering starts from the simple fact that the noise is white in the absence of a carrier.
-The heuristic proof given by Nyquist \cite{Nyquist1928pr} for thermal noise is convincing also if the noise figure $F$ is introduced, which is not necessarily a thermal phenomenon.
-As a matter of fact, close-in noise shows up only when the carrier is sent at the input.
-This means that phase flickering can only originate from up-conversion of the near-dc $1/f$ noise, as shown in Fig.~\ref{fig:4schemes}~A\@.
-The noise up-conversion can be described as follows.
+This is supported by the fact that the probability density function is normal \cite{Brophy-1968-PR--flicker-statistics}.
+Such distribution originates from the central-limit theorem in the presence of a large population of independent phenomena.

+Understanding phase flickering in amplifiers starts from the simple fact that noise is white in the absence of a carrier.
+Besides the experimental evidence, the heuristic proof given by Nyquist \cite{Nyquist-1928-PR} for thermal noise is convincing also after introducing the noise figure $F$, which is not necessarily a thermal phenomenon.
+Close-in noise shows up only when the carrier is sent at the input.
+This means that phase flickering can only originate from up-conversion of the near-dc $1/f$ noise, as shown in Fig.~\ref{fig:4schemes}~A. The noise up-conversion can be described as follows.
 We denote with $u(t)=U_0e^{j2\pi\nu_0t}+n'(t)+jn''(t)$ the input signal, where $U_0e^{j2\pi\nu_0t}$ is the `true' (accessible) input and $n=n'+jn''$ the near-dc equivalent noise at the amplifier input; and with $v(t)=a_1u(t)+a_2u^2(t) + \textit{noise}$ the output signal.
 The near-dc noise $n(t)$ is \emph{not} the random signal that would ideally be measured with an oscilloscope.
 Instead, it is an abstract quantity with spectrum proportional to $1/f$ that accounts for the parametric nature of flicker.
 The amplifier is described as a (smooth) nonlinear function truncated at the second order, where the coefficient $a_1$ is the (usual) voltage gain denoted with $A$ elsewhere in this article.
 Expanding $v(t)$ and selecting only the $2\pi\nu_0$ terms we get

 from which